Our clients typically range from ages 10-25 and are seeking support for a variety of challenges, including:

 In addition to our direct work with families, we welcome collaboration with therapists, psychiatrists, school administrators, family lawyers, and clergy.

-“I always trust that Jesse and Alyson’s clients will be held in a professional, thorough and heartfelt manner.
-With years of experience working with youth and families struggling to find their way, they have unique insight into clinical, developmental and learning needs, as well as extensive knowledge regarding programs and systems that support families either at home or in residential placements.
-With Alyson and Jesse on your team, you can be sure that there will be a warm welcome and orientation, a thorough assessment and outline of plan, and attentive support through the process of working with your family.”—Erica, therapist
+“I always trust that Jesse clients will be held in a professional, thorough and heartfelt manner.
+With years of experience working with youth and families struggling to find their way, he has unique insight into clinical, developmental and learning needs, as well as extensive knowledge regarding programs and systems that support families either at home or in residential placements.
+With Jesse on your team, you can be sure that there will be a warm welcome and orientation, a thorough assessment and outline of plan, and attentive support through the process of working with your family.”—Erica, therapist

 Header photo credit: Wes Hicks via Unsplash